Rikj000/MoniGoMani/VERYQUICKSTART.md

 That's it you successfully set up Freqtrade natively, you can now use `MoniGoManiHyperStrategy` for hyperopting/backtesting/dry/live-running!
 Congratulations :partying_face:
 Check the [Go-To Commands](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands) for how to use it.

-# How to Optimize MoniGoMani
+# How to Optimize MoniGoMani:
-*(These are just my ideas/theories, if you have other ideas, please test them & report your results to [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can learn and improve the workflow!)*
+*(These are just my ideas/theories, if you have other ideas, please test them & report your results to [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can learn and improve the workflow!
+Also yes the current process is lengthy but we hope to automate this where possible in further versions)*

 0) When you change anything in your `config.json`, `config-private.json` (besides personal info etc) or in `MoniGoManiHyperStrategy` itself you should always re-hyperopt to find the new ideal weights for your setup.
 This should also be done when the market changes in it's long term direction!
 1) Do some Technical Analysis on how your stake currency has been behaving in the last months/weeks & pick a logical timeframe to do your hyperopt upon (The timeframe in the go-to commands for example resembles some bullish rise/correction cycles & I believe 2021 will be a bullish year thus I think it's a good timeframe to test upon).
-2) Disable HyperOpting for the 6 `buy/sell___trades_when_downwards/sideways/upwards` settings and override them manually with some logical thinking (Noticed HyperOpt often doesn't place these locically on it's own, sometimes creating a hodlr bot), instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
+2) Disable HyperOpting for the 6 `buy/sell___trades_when_downwards/sideways/upwards` settings and override them manually with some logical thinking (Noticed HyperOpt often doesn't place these locically on it's own, sometimes creating a hodlr bot + it narrows down the search spaces so hyperopt will look more where you want it too), instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
 3) HyperOpt MoniGoManiHyperStrategy for a 1st run with the command provided in the [Go-To Commands](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands) (Free to alter the command if you have a good idea that you want to test)
 4) Apply the HyperOpt results from your 1st run into the HyperOpt Results Copy/Paste Section of `MoniGoManiHyperStrategy.py` (Manually add the 6 `buy/sell___trades_when_downwards/sideways/upwards` settings that where overridden in step 2 since they will be excluded from HyperOpts results)
 5) Further Disable HyperOpting for `buy/sell_downwards/sideways/upwards_trend_signal_weight` settings that scored lower then `10%` in the 1st HyperOpt run and override them manually to `0%` (Indication of weak signal / signal not working well during these trends with your current weight allocation setup.
 Also `10%` was just an idea, feel free to change this) instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
 6) HyperOpt MoniGoManiHyperStrategy for a 2nd run with the command provided in the [Go-To Commands](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands).
 This is needed since fully disabling the weak signals in step 4 altered the setup, thus "ideal" weights that take this into consideration will have to be re-calculated again with a 2nd hyperopt run.
+This should not cause overfitting since it's a complete fresh hyperopt run.
 7) Copy/Paste your results into the `Total-Overall-Signal-Importance-Calculator.py` & run it's [Go-To Command](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands) but include `-fm` or `--fix-missing` at the end of your command.
 This is needed to make them whole again since overridden weighted buy/sell_params will be missing from your HyperOpt results.
 (This command will re-include them with 0 as their value & re-print the fixed copy/paste-able weighted buy/sell_params)
 8) Apply the weighted `buy/sell_params` that the calculator fixed & the other result values from the 2nd hyperopt run into the HyperOpt Results Copy/Paste Section of `MoniGoManiHyperStrategy.py` (Manually add the 6 `buy/sell___trades_when_downwards/sideways/upwards` settings that where overridden in step 2 since they will be excluded from HyperOpt & Calculator results)
 9) Turn off all Override settings again & you are done :smile:

-# HyperOpt Setting Overrides
+# HyperOpt Setting Overrides:
 When the Parameters in the HyperOpt Space Parameters sections are altered as following examples then they can be used as overrides while hyperopting / backtesting / dry/live-running
 (only truly useful when hyperopting though!)
 Meaning you can use this to set individual buy_params/sell_params to a fixed value when hyperopting!
 *(MoniGoManiHyperStrategy v0.8.1 or above Required!)*